Letters from Lodi

 2019 Klinker Brick, Mokelumne River-Lodi Grenache Blanc ($15) — This Southern French variety is another grape with a steadily rising profile.
 Klinker Brick, like other Lodi wineries, takes an unfussy approach to the varietal — no need to age it in oak or do anything to distract from the wine's exuberantly crisp, palate-ringing qualities, bursting with lemon/lime and mouth-watering, summer white peach-like freshness.

-2019 Markus Wine Co., Joey Insieme ($22) — Owner/winemaker Markus Niggli doesn't really do "varietal" labeling —hence his line-up of wines with proprietary names of personal significance to Mr. Niggli — despite the fact that 95% of this wine consists of Torrontés (better known around the world as Argentina's major white wine grape) grown by Silvaspoons Vineyards at the north end of the Lodi appellation.
+2019 Markus Wine Co., Joey Insieme ($22) — Owner/winemaker Markus Niggli doesn't really do "varietal" labeling —hence his line-up of wines with proprietary names of personal significance to Mr. Niggli — even though 95% of this wine consists of Torrontés (better known around the world as Argentina's major white wine grape) grown by Silvaspoons Vineyards at the north end of the Lodi appellation.
 The other 5% is Traminette, an extremely perfumey French/American hybrid wine variety grown by Cain Vineyard in North Carolina.
-End result is a bone dry white that actually downplays the intrinsic intensity of both grapes, coming out subtle in their peppery spiced grapefruit and honeydew profiles, while finishing lemony crisp, almost briny in its minerality.
+The result is a bone-dry white that actually downplays the intrinsic intensity of both grapes, coming out subtle in their peppery spiced grapefruit and honeydew profiles, while finishing lemony crisp, almost briny in its minerality.
 In other words, very crafty, yet very "Lodi" in its freshness and originality.

 The Guard Family's Grilled Chicken with Garden Vegetables

 4 six-ounce portions of chicken thighs